Document Control Software FAQ’s

 Document control systems make it easy to store and retrieve documents.
 For example, if you’re under an audit, you’ll be able to retrieve documents related to the process under audit immediately.
 Since you don’t have to search for those documents manually, you’ll save hours—plus, there’s no risk of accidentally leaving anything out.

-How does document control improve productivity?
+How does document control improve management productivity?

 Document control improves productivity in several respects: